Tharun-Anand/IP-FaceDiff/README.md

 ```

 IP-FaceDiff is designed for video for structure-preserving edits.
-Our method is built on top of an image editing technique (e.g., Plug-and-Play,ControlNet.)
+Our method is built on top of an image editing technique (e.g., Plug-and-Play,ControlNet).
 To edit your video, first create a yaml config as in configs/config_pnp.yaml.
-Then run
+Then run the inference.
 ## Inference
 ```